Book of the Law of the Lord: Monarchy and priesthood

 In addition, a "King's Council" and a "King's Court" were established.
 While no direct link is made between the King's Court and the "High Council" established in the Doctrine and Covenants, certain parallels exist, such as requiring all members to hold the High Priesthood, and limiting their number to twelve.

 Although Strang briefly enjoyed the services of apostle William Smith as "Chief Patriarch" of his church, he makes no mention of this office anywhere in his book.

 The Decalogue

 Another unique feature of the Book of the Law is its version of the Decalogue, the "Ten Commandments" given to Moses on Sinai.
 Strang's rendering is different from any other Jewish, Catholic, Eastern Orthodox, Islamic or Protestant version, for it offers a commandment none of the others has: "Thou shalt love thy neighbor as thyself."
 In his "Note on the Decalogue," Strang asserted that no other version of the Decalogue contains more than nine commandments, and speculates that his fourth commandment was lost perhaps as early as Josephus's time (circa AD 37–100).

+The Strangite Ten Commandments as found in the Book of the Law are as follows.